 - Freshly cracked black pepper

-1. Preheat the oven to 425ºF.
-Place the cauliflower florets on a baking sheet, coat with 1 tablespoon of olive oil and sprinkle with salt and pepper.
-Spread the florets evenly on the baking sheet without overcrowding (or you will steam them, not roast).
+- Preheat the oven to 425ºF.
+Place the cauliflower florets on a baking sheet lined with parchment paper, drizzle with 2 tablespoons of olive oil and toss to coat.
+Sprinkle with thyme, salt, pepper and spread the florets evenly on the baking sheet without overcrowding (or you will steam them, not roast).

-4. Add the roasted cauliflower to the pot, along with the thyme and cover with broth.
+- Add the roasted cauliflower to the pot, along and cover with broth.
 Bring to a boil and then using an immersion blender, purée until smooth.